 A bowl of tuna salad with chopped celery and garnished with three cucumber slices.
 The dish is set on a white plate with fresh lettuce leaves, resting on a red and white striped cloth.

 • Hospitality as Ministry: Share this light dish during informal lunches or after a morning Bible study to foster connections without added stress.
-For a larger gathering, include a few dishes from this Fun Food and Snack Bar Ideas for a Party collection.
+For a larger gathering, include a few dishes from this collection of Fun Food and Snack Bar Ideas for a Party.

 • Setting a Welcoming Atmosphere: Serve in a clear glass bowl to showcase the freshness, and place a small vase of herbs or greenery nearby.
 For more delicious options, try these Spicy Egg Salad and Creamy Chicken Salad.